ibexa/documentation-developer/docs/guide/shop_features/catalog.md

 Data providers define where product information is stored.

-You can use one of two data providers: the content model data provider and the eContent data provider.
+You can use one of two data providers: the Repository data provider and the eContent data provider.

-### Content model data provider
+### Repository data provider

-When you use the content model data provider, each product is a Content item, stored in the Repository.
+When you use the Repository data provider, each product is a Content item, stored in the Repository.

 Use this data provider when you have no PIM system and a limited number of products (up to 20.000).